Single Intraday Coupling (SIDC)

 When a market participant submits an order for a different market area, it can be matched (i.e. met) as long as there is enough transmission capacity available.
 To match an order simply means that the market participant can meet and supply the energy demand.

-Trade is done on a first-come-first-served principle where the highest buy price and the lowest sell price get served first.
+Trade is concluded on a first-come-first-served principle where the highest buy price and the lowest sell price get served first.

 Updating the SOB and CMM